django-cms/django-cms-mgmt/work contribution/work groups.md

 Very simple.
 Check out the [workgroup list](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0) and choose a topic you want to work on by adding your name to the contributor column.
 After that pease contact Nicolai (nicolai@django-cms.org), our Community Manager and he will guide you through the next steps.

-## How do I create a new workgrou?
+## How do I create a new workgroup?

 In case you want to create a new workgroup for a topic you deem important, please contact Nicolai and he will guide you through the process.